Eleonore9/from-python-to-clojure/README.md

 FROM PYTHON TO CLOJURE
 =======

-Resources + tools for pythonistas interested in Clojure
+Resources + tools for pythonistas interested in Clojure and FP
 -------

-###REFS FROM THE POSTER:
+###Refs from the poster

 ####References: